 Berglund’s humble beginnings started in Mahtomedi, Minnesota, where she grew up dreaming of starting her own business and helping the community.
-After graduating from Augsburg College with a degree in communications and political science, she worked for at a personnel search firm with Kieran Folliard, now a well-known restaurateur (The Local, Kieran’s, The Liffey and Cooper Pub) turned whiskey-maker.
+After graduating from Augsburg College with a degree in communications and political science, she worked for a personnel search firm with Kieran Folliard, now a well-known restaurateur (The Local, Kieran’s, The Liffey and Cooper Pub) turned whiskey-maker.
 Unbeknownst to her, the new friendship would prove instrumental in helping her realize her dream one decade later.

-But first, in 1990, Berglund moved to France to pursue her master’s degree in international relations and diplomacy.
+But first, in 1990, Berglun moved to France to pursue her master’s degree in international relations and diplomacy.
 While there, she worked for the Organization for Economic Co-Operation and Development.
 During her tenure, she was selected to consult with the G-7 Support Implementation Group (SIG) in Moscow and later as a Project Coordinator for the Baltic Rim Economic Forum.
 Berglund was critical in bringing together government officials who were once at war with one another to find ways to use the market to address issues facing their countries.

 Berglund returned home to Minnesota in 1997 to explore her own entrepreneurial spirit.
 Her old friend Folliard was about to open what would become a very popular downtown bar and restaurant, The Local, and he hired Berglund on as the Marketing Director.
 Simultaneously, Berglund started volunteering at a homeless shelter.
 She was aghast at the severity of the homeless situation in Minneapolis/St. Paul and frustrated by the lack of attention the issue received.
 Then it hit her: Why not fight the staggering homelessness epidemic using the robust market economy for beer?
 She developed a business plan and together with Folliard, Berglund created FINNEGANS Irish Amber.
-When it became clear that Berglund’s passions were leading her to FINNEGANS and all of its potential as a social enterprise, Folliard wished her well and parted with his half of the FINNEGANS label.
+When it became clear that Berglund’s passions were leading her to FINNEGANS and all of its potential as a social enterprise, Folliard wished her well and parted with the FINNEGANS label.
 The price?
-One dollar.
+One Dollar.